Jaywesterlow/UncInc_Laravel_Assessment_2022/README.md

 1. I generate a token using the commandline
 2. I'd make use of Laravel's 'Middleware' authentication to gatekeep anyone without a token.
-3.  ik heb een filter systeem gemaakt waardoor je alleen jouw informatie ziet van de api token.
-4. I'd make a filter which resticts users from viewing any information except from their own API token.
+3. I'd make a filter which resticts users from viewing any information except from their own API token.

 ## Final thoughts
 I don't have much to conclude to other than to, in the future, creating a hierarchy of what's most important to do, then properly manage my time.